 That doesn’t mean I’m a plastics-only purist.
 We had the water temps on Lake of the Woods recently to support a good plastics bite, but the deep fish still required us to use the salted shiners that are so prevalent up there.
 Try as I may, with a number of styles, deep jigs with those mushy minnows drastically outperformed any rubber baits I dropped.
 Therein also lies the problem for those who’ve never given plastics an honest measure.
-There’s certainly times were live-bait can out fish plastics, but year after year I’m encountering bites when the reverse is just as true, and the sooner you come to believe it, the better angler you will become.
+There are certainly times when live bait can outfish plastics, but year after year I’m encountering bites when the reverse is just as true, and the sooner you come to believe it, the better angler you will become.

 For most fishing methods stationary, live bait can have a distinct advantage.
 With live minnows, crawlers, or leeches, you’ve got all kinds of natural materials that fish have been pre-programmed to love.
 Blood, oil, scales, and perhaps most importantly, the all-important profile, shape, and action.

-All of which flies out the window when fish are active, aggressive, and particularly shallow looking for food.
+All of this flies out the window when fish are active, aggressive, and particularly shallow looking for food.
 Perhaps that’s why bass plastics have been widely accepted and used for decades.
 Those bass anglers who incidentally catch ‘eyes, pike, and even panfish, can tell you that active fish often don’t discriminate.
-Wacky rigged or dropshot walleyes anyone?
+Wacky rigged or drop-shot walleyes, anyone?